MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

    ![Course options](https://user-images.githubusercontent.com/87796184/158620704-7b4044e3-f46a-4786-80c6-1fb187c4ef8f.PNG)
 4. On this learner's view, copy the URL that is displayed on the browser.

-This link obtained above is the deep link of the course and can be shared with the learners.
+This link obtained above is the deep link of the course and can be shared with learners.

 ## Rest APIs